 Paige is the author of WHY AM I ME?, a picture book celebration of humanity and diversity.
 It received four starred reviews and was included on the Publishers Weekly Best Books of 2017 list.
-The New York Times as one of five new picture books that “not only embolden children to think, but inspire them to feel.”
+The New York Times called it one of five new picture books that “not only embolden children to think, but inspire them to feel.”
 She is also the author of the middle-grade fantasy, THE LOST TRACK OF TIME, “an exuberant homage to the power of imagination and creative problem-solving” (Publishers Weekly, starred review).

 In addition to being a writer, Paige is a meditation instructor and spiritual director.
 She lives near Austin, Texas, with her husband.

 Where did you grow up?

 I grew up in a small town in Texas called Salado.
 When I was a kid it was listed as an “unincorporated village” with a population of less than a 1,000 people.
 Most of those people knew me or my parents, which made it seem even smaller.